HapticFinance/EIL_UNIV3/README.md

 # EIL research

-This is an implementation of the whitepaper "Concentrated Liquidity Analysis in Uniswap V3" [1] (paywalled).
+This is an implementation of the whitepaper "Concentrated Liquidity Analysis in Uniswap V3" [1].
 The code implements the analytical computation of expected impermanent loss (EIL) for Uniswap V3 and other ideas presented in the paper.
 It will produce a pdf with the results of the simulation.
 This work is part of the research conducted while designing the Haptic protocol.

 ## Requirements